← Back to ArticlesTraining Tips

 Tony Jeffries

-• Why it's good.
+• Why it is good.
 Tony Jeffries is a former Olympic bronze medallist from the 2008 Beijing Games.
 He fought professionally before transitioning to coaching and content creation.
-His channel combines legitimate credentials with clear, accessible instruction.
+His channel combines legitimate credentials with clear, accessible instruction (source).

-• What you'll find.
+• What you will find.
 Beginner tutorials, technique breakdowns, common mistakes to avoid, and training tips.
 Tony explains concepts simply without dumbing them down.
 His videos on fundamental punches and defensive movements are particularly useful for newer boxers.

 • Best for.
 Beginners and intermediate boxers wanting solid fundamentals from someone who has actually competed at the highest amateur level.